Interested in learning about nearby areas? Why not take a look at our guide to Suffolk villages and towns.

 For weekend seadogs, Aldeburgh has a very active yacht club and teaches sailing to juniors and adults.
 There are also two popular golf courses, all-weather tennis courts, a boat lake and, of course, excellent swimming.

 Aldeburgh’s strong local community shares activities and knowledge with the visitor, providing poetry and arts and craft residential courses.
 The pretty high street has craft, food and antiques shops, independent boutiques as well as some national chains, plus a myriad of pubs and an independent cinema.
+For more information on points of interest, visit the Tourist Information Centre.

 Be sure to put the Aldeburgh Market on your to visit list, situated on the High Street, a few yards from the seafront, this fantastic Deli offers extensive fish counter, fresh fruit and vegetables and dairy items from local suppliers including milk, cheese, yoghurts, freshly baked bread plus many more hand made and locally sourced products, there’s even an award winning fish restaurant providing the freshest meals.